 - Settlement talks between the plaintiff’s attorney and the defendant’s attorney or insurance company begin.
 Settling outside of court can lead to the receipt of compensation faster.

 - If a meaningful settlement can’t be reached, the plaintiff can make the decision to move forward to trial.
-A car accident lawyer in Las Vegas will give the plaintiff the proper information and advice when making this important decision.
+A car accident lawyer in Texas will give the plaintiff the proper information and advice when making this important decision.

 If a settlement is reached, then the case ends and no further action can be taken on the case.
 Even if a lawsuit is filed, settlement negotiations can continue as long as the case hasn’t yet been sent to the jury for them to make a decision.
 If a settlement is reached after the filing of the lawsuit, then the trial won’t move forward.